Buzzword bingo

+John McCain buzzword bingo from the 2008 presidential election.
+A player has won by circling "Washington", "Oversight", "Bailout", "Record[s]" and "Oil/Gas".

 Buzzword bingo, also known as bullshit bingo, is a bingo-style game where participants prepare bingo cards with buzzwords and tick them off when they are uttered during an event, such as a meeting or speech.
 The goal of the game is to tick off a predetermined number of words in a row and then signal bingo to other players.

 Concept

 Buzzword bingo is generally played in situations where audience members feel that the speaker is relying too heavily on buzzwords or jargon rather than providing relevant details or clarity.
 Business meetings led by guest speakers or notable company personalities from higher up the pay scale are often viewed as a good opportunity for buzzword bingo, as the language used by these speakers often includes predictable references to arcane business concepts, which are perfect for use in the creation of buzzword bingo cards.

 Turkey bingo requires the winner to ask a question or make a statement using his/her winning bingo words, thus signaling the win to insiders while ideally prompting the speaker to respond as if the question or statement were real.
 An alternate variation requires the person who has achieved bingo to raise his or her hand and use the word "Bingo" within the context of a comment or question.
 Other versions of the game require actually yelling "Bingo!"
 To avoid the reprimands that would likely result from doing so, participants may resort to looking at one another and silently mouthing the word "Bingo" instead.

 An example of a buzzword bingo card for a business management meeting is shown below.